Director, Child Study Center

 Dr. Laureen Teti studies children’s emotion regulation and its relation to parent-child interactions in a variety of high risk families, including children prenatally exposed to cocaine and low-income urban African-American adolescent mothers.
 She has worked since 2005 with a small group of Penn State faculty to promote relations between the African American community in Harrisburg and child clinical and developmental researchers at the Child Study Center, which resulted in the establishment in 2007 of Parents and Children Together (PACT), a community-university partnership which includes representatives from early childhood agencies, parents, and other key leaders from the African American community in Harrisburg, PA.
 In her role as the CSC’s Assistant Director, Dr. Teti facilitates initiative activities and events as well as organizes the CSC’s Speaker Series.

-Diane has been at Penn State for more than 15 years and has been working at the Child Study Center since August 2002.
-Her responsibilities range from managing daily office procedures to supporting research and education needs for faculty as well as for graduate and undergraduate students.
+Diane, a Penn State Alum, has been at Penn State for more than 20 years, working at the Child Study Center since August 2002.
+Her responsibilities range from managing Center procedures and operations to supporting research and education needs for faculty, graduate students and undergraduate students.
 She provides direct support to the Director and Assistant Director, communicates and collaborates among campus units, and serves as liaison for visitors and guests at the Center.

 Liberal Arts Research Professor of Psychology and Human Development and Family Studies